vaibhav4595/ranking_clarification_questions/README.md

-### Assignment 3: State-of-the-art Reimplementation
+### Project Report: Ranking of Clarification Questions

-Implementation of the paper [Learning to Ask Good Questions: Ranking Clarification Questions using Neural Expected Value of Perfect Information](https://arxiv.org/pdf/1805.04655.pdf) in Pytorch
+Implementation of the project [Ranking of Clarification Questions]() in Pytorch

 Checkpoint 2 will involve reproducing the evaluation numbers of a state-of-the-art baseline model for the task of interest with code that you have implemented from scratch.
 In other words, you must get the same numbers as the previous paper on the same dataset.